alfredongjh/PowerBI-Experiment/README.md

 # PowerBI-Experiment (Work In Progress)
 Currently undergoing the documenting process.

+## Executive Summary
+This report aims to analyse data provided by X Telecom to determine the drivers of customer churn, aid in understanding them, and subsequently inform X Telecom’s decision making.
+Contents of the report entail analytics, the drivers of customer churn, observations, potential areas for further analysis, and suggestions utilised to inform decision making.

+Using Power BI, the report first found the posited assumptions to be invalid.
+For example, the assumptions of age and yearly call duration being drivers of customer churn is untrue.
+However, the assumption that net customer spending drives customer churn seems to ring true.
+Subsequently, the report performed a logistic regression model analysis utilising the dataset, which yielded the most decisive predictor of customer churn, complaints.
+In addition, other identified impactful drivers are international plan, age groups, call count, subscription length and yearly call duration.
+This analysis also disproves the earlier assumption of net customer spending correlating to customer churn but requires further analysis for a decisive result.

+Next, I identified insights that included areas of improvement and potential areas for data analysis for better understanding.
+Primarily, I suggest further drilling into attributes such as complaints for complaint types and age groups for missing relationships and splitting the data set by age group for better insights about user types and behaviour.

+With our analysis and insights, the report subsequently discusses strategies to address the drivers of customer churn to aid in decision making.
+For example, to address complaints, Telecom could take a proactive and communicative approach with customers, increase the number of customer surveys, and ensure customers are satisfied with complaint resolutions.
+Strategies for further drivers are multifaceted and include additional advertisement campaigns for international plan customers and age group specific promotions and deals.

 ## Business Context
 **X Telecom** is a major Australian mobile network company with business across different countries (i.e., Australia, UK, China, USA, Germany).
 It offers four major plans with a monthly cost between $20-$50 AUD, different